IUDataStructuresCourse/course-web-page-fall-2023/lab1.md

 - Build and run the code
 - Debug and test

+You can download a copy of this demo [here](assets/RotationTest.tar.gz).

 We first create a IntelliJ project "RotationTest".
 After creation, the file structure looks like:
 ![](assets/images/lab1/mint_proj.png)